Our Patron and Trustees

 Her Grace first became a Trustee of Depaul International in 2006, a role she held until 2010 when she became Patron.
 Over the years she has made many trips in a private capacity to Depaul's projects in Slovakia and Ukraine and to our services in other countries.
 She is a strong advocate of Depaul's work and continues to fundraise for all the charities in the Depaul Group, including holding events such as abseiling down the Bakehouse Tower of Arundel Castle and hosting private dinners in support of Depaul's work.

 "I'm proud to be Patron of Depaul International and having visited projects in each of the countries where Depaul works I've seen at first hand the vital difference Depaul's activities can make to the lives of people who are homeless.
 I am committed to their work to help change the lives of individuals who are often excluded and ignored by society.
-I wish the charity continued success in 2016."
+I wish the charity continued success in this aim."

 John Darley - Chair of Trustees, Depaul International